rrgeorge/FoundryToEncounter/README.md

 # FoundryToEncounter

-Utility to convert Foundry modules/worlds to an EncounterPlus module
+Utility to convert Foundry modules/worlds to an EncounterPlus module.
+- Scenes are converted to maps with an encounter for assinged tokens.
+- Journal entries and Roll tables are converted to pages.
+- Optionally, actors and items can be converted into compendium content.

 ## Install required modules